PHASE II - GLOBAL FIRMS CONTINUE TO VIE FOR TALENT IN A CROWDED MARKETPLACE

 Many firms are exploring innovative ways to tie in senior staff long term via incentive programs.
 These could be linked to equity, shadow equity or profit share in the WFOE.
 This is a sticky topic and a difficult one to work out, but the goal is aligning senior staff to the success of the WFOE.

-For more information on recruitment trends, please contact Profile Search & Selection's Asset Management team:
+For more information on recruitment trends, please contact our Asset Management team:

 Hong Kong Office - Andrew Oliver